How to Write a Cover Letter

 In the body paragraphs, you have all the time to argue convincingly as to why you are the right candidate to do the job.
 To write the most about you in these paragraphs, and sell your skills and abilities as a great candidate.
 Keep in mind the following factors:

-- Be Bold, but humble: Convey confidence to make your cover letter strong and convincing.
+- Be Bold, but humble: Convey confidence to make your cover letter writing strong and convincing.
 So, if you can provide evidence for a claim such as you are the perfect candidate for the job put it in the letter.
 However, don’t make unsubstantiated claims about your skills and abilities.

 - Be honest: Don’t stretch the truth about your skills or experience.
 If you are caught it can devastate your career.